travisdowns/travisdowns.github.io/_posts/2020-07-06-concurrency-costs.md

 [^barrier]: If you use the default `std::memory_order_seq_cst`, on x86 gcc inserts an `mfence` which makes this _even slower than an atomic increment_ since `mfence` is generally slower than instructions with a lock prefix (it has slightly stronger barrier semantics).

 [^whyatomic]: The only reason we even need `std::atomic<uint64_t>` at all is because it is _undefined behavior_ to have concurrent access to any variable if at least one access is a write.
-Since the owning thread is making rights, this would _technically_ be a violation of the standard if there was a concurrent `tls_counter::read()` call.
+Since the owning thread is making writes, this would _technically_ be a violation of the standard if there was a concurrent `tls_counter::read()` call.
 Most actual hardware has no problem with concurrent reads and writes like this, but it's better to stay on the right side of the law.
 Some hardware could also exhibit _tearing_ of the writes, and `std::atomic` guarantees this doesn't happen.
 That is, the read and write are still _individually_ atomic.

 [^dynamictls]: A sketch of an implementation would be to use something like a single static `thread_local` pointer to an array or map, which maps an ID contained in the dynamic TLS key to the object data.
 Lookup speed is important, which favors an array, but you also need to be able to remove elements, which can favor some type of hash map.
 All of this is probably at least twice as slow as a plain `thread_local` access ... or just use [folly](https://github.com/facebook/folly/blob/master/folly/docs/ThreadLocal.md) or [boost](https://www.boost.org/doc/libs/1_73_0/doc/html/thread/thread_local_storage.html).